Wynn resigns as RNC finance chair amid reports of sexual misconduct

 Las Vegas casino magnate Steve Wynn resigned Saturday as Republican National Committee finance chairman, amid published news reports about sexual misconduct, the RNC confirmed with Fox News.

-"Today I accepted Steve Wynn’s resignation as Republican National Committee finance chair," said RNC chairwoman Ronna McDaniel.
+"Today I accepted Steve Wynn’s resignation as Republican National Committee finance chair," RNC chairwoman Ronna McDaniel said.

 Wynn’s resignation was reported first by Politico.